both Magellan Midstream, and Enterprise Product Partners posted positive returns over the period.

-During the quarter, we reduced exposure to the energy infrastructure component while keeping other infrastructure exposure stable and initiating a position in Iron Mountain, the document storage and data centre REIT.
-We exited our units in Buckeye Partners on the day the transaction was announced.
-Overall exposure to infrastructure declined to 17.5%, while the energy infrastructure subsector fell to 12.3% of assets.
+During the quarter, we kept exposure to the energy infrastructure component stable while taking profits in renewables and increasing allocation to Iron Mountain, the document storage and data centre REIT.
+Overall exposure to infrastructure declined to 17.2%, while the energy infrastructure subsector fell to 11.3% of assets.

-During the period, we reduced exposure to gold bullion by 1% while keeping exposure to gold stocks stable.
-At the end of June, gold bullion exposure stood at 8.7% while allocation to royalties represented 4.6% of fund’s assets.
+At the end of August, we reduced exposure to gold bullion by 1%, while cutting exposure to gold stocks by almost 2%.
+At the end of September, gold bullion exposure stood at 8% while allocation to royalties represented 3.3% of fund’s assets.